-• If P1 and P2 are linear motion and the radius is 0, the move commands of P1 and P2 should be on the same straight line with respect to the start position (S), as above.
+- If P1 and P2 are linear motion and the radius is 0, the move commands of P1 and P2 should be on the same straight line with respect to the start position (S), as above. - Even if P2 is a moving motion with a radius, the motion must be programmed so that the start of P2 motion and the end position of P1 are on the same straight line.